tirogen/traefik/docs/content/observability/tracing/opentelemetry.md

 _Optional, Default=false_

-Allows reporter to send span to the OpenTelemetry Collector using the HTTP protocol.
+Allows reporter to send span to the OpenTelemetry Collector without using a secured protocol.

 ```yaml tab="File (YAML)"
 tracing: